Frequently Asked Questions

 What are the tuition rates for your school?
 Is financial aid available?

-Tuition information can be found on the Admissions page.
+Tuition information can be found on the Tuition page.
 Financial aid is available to families who qualify.

 I believe my child is more academically advanced than his or her peers and would like to see him or her in a higher grade level.
 Is that possible at Gloria Dei?